jupyterlab/extension-examples/basics/signals/README.md

 this._stateChanged.emit(void 0);
 ```

-Let's see how you can implement this ...
+Let's see how you can implement this...

 ## A Simple React Button